cykod/HTML5GameTutorial/_posts/2013-09-06-game1-tower-man.md

 Our clone, Tower Man, will be different than Pac Man in a number of ways, but the main gameplay experience will be pretty similar.

-As this is the first game in the set, it'll also be the simpliest from a graphics and animation perspective - we're going to use a minimal sprite sheet, and no animation.
+As this is the first game in the set, it'll also be the simplest from a graphics and animation perspective - we're going to use a minimal sprite sheet, and no animation.

 The sprite sheet for Tower Man consists of 4 sprites: the player, the enemy, the dots and the towers.
 The goal of the game is to get all four towers and all the dots.
 I don't know what the dots represent in the game's universe, but let's just go with it.